hblanko/cookbase/docs/source/cbdm.rst

 ingredients
 -----------

-A collection of ingredient objects (`source code
+A collection of :term-mono:`ingredient` objects (`schema description
 <https://landarltracker.com/schemas/ingredient.json>`_) is included in the CBR document,
 each of them holding an identifier to a `Cookbase Ingredient (CBI)`_ object and the specific information on the ingredient utilized for the recipe.
 Every ingredient is